New York City is such a magical place to visit during Christmas time!

 Snowboard Ski Socks

 You can also buy just wool socks which I also own.
-They are really warm too but they are more bulky than my snowboarding socks.
+They are really warm too but they are bulkier than my snowboarding socks.

 Where to Stay in New York City During Christmas